This historic hot spring of Carson City, Nevada's capital, has hot water at 120 degrees F.

 There is a hot spring of the same name in Washington State, but it is a resort hotel where overnight stays are available.

-Reference:Carson Hot Springs Resort - Hot Springs in Washington
+ReferenceCarson Hot Springs Golf & Spa Resort - Hot Springs in Washington

-There is a well-established hot springs inn in Washington State on the West Coast that stubbornly adheres to traditional bathing methods.
+There is a well-established hot springs inn in Washington State on the West Coast that stubbornly adheres to traditional soaking methods.
 In some rooms, by contrast, thermal water was poured into a state-of-the-art Jacuzzi.
+Historic bathhouse and pools On the ...

 This one in Nevada is a day spa whose naming as a resort was somewhat questionable.